 - Accessibility Switchboard: The Accessibility Switchboard is a web portal that provides freely available resources and guides for those who want to improve accessibility in their organizations.
 Read the new article, "Accessibility and Keeping Employees and Students Connected from Home."

 - All Students: Vispero is offering free licensing for JAWS for blind students (college and K-12) until at least May 2020.

 - College Students: Aira is offering free service for any college student for the remainder of the spring semester ending in May 2020.
 If you know of a student who could benefit from Aira for their distance learning, please email email@example.com for more information on the program or call 1-800-835-1934.

 Because some jurisdictions are halting or limiting public transportation, there is concern regarding transportation available to blind people who need to travel to buy essentials or for testing or other medical reasons.
 If you are not sure of the status of public transportation in your area or need additional transportation options, please contact your affiliate president.

 With directives being different from state to state, connect with your affiliate president or point of contact in order to find state and local resources.
 This includes transportation, grocery delivery, volunteer services, and more.

 Flatten Inaccessibility Curve Survey

-- Flattening the Inaccessibility Curve Survey: AIRA, NFB, Louisiana Tech, and many other organizations in the field of blindness have developed a survey to explore the increased accessibility barriers due to the coronavirus crisis.
-Your feedback is needed.
-This survey may take thirty minutes or longer, but it is critical in understanding the additional impact COVID-19 is having on blind people.
+- Flattening the Inaccessibility Curve Survey: AIRA, NFB, Louisiana Tech, and many other organizations in the field of blindness distributed a survey to explore the increased accessibility barriers due to the coronavirus crisis in early April of 2020.
+Results of the survey are coming soon.

 Breaking News from the NFB